The Andersen-Kashaev volume conjecture for FAMED geometric triangulations: Introduction

-Observe that $\mathscr{G}$ is symmetric.
-We are going to relate the matrix $\mathcal{G}$ with the Neumann-Zagier matrices with respect to the longitude as follows.
+We are now going to relate this symmetric matrix with the Neumann-Zagier matrices with respect to a specific peripheral curve.

 Recall that $X^1=\{E_1,\dots, E_N\}$ is the set of 1-cells (edges) of the ideal triangulation $X$.
-It is known that for a knot complement, there exists a set of $N-1$ independent edges, in the sense that if the edge equations of these edges are satisfied, the last edge equation will automatically be satisfied.
+It is known that for a $3$-manifold with one cusp such as a knot complement, there exists a set of $N-1$ independent edges, in the sense that if the edge equations of these edges are satisfied, the last edge equation will automatically be satisfied.
 Furthermore, for an ordered triangulation, there is a canonical assignment of shape parameters $z_k,z_k',z_k''$ to the edges of the $k$-th tetrahedron $T_k$.
-To be precise, we always assign $z_k$ to the edge with endpoints 0 and 1.
-Using the equation
+To be precise, we always assign $z_k$ to the edge with endpoints 0 and 1 and $z_k,z_k',z_k''$ have to cycle positively around each vertex in this order.